 Take a look at the goose’s wings.
-You will likely have to check the wing held close to you in a later part of the examination when you reposition them to check their crop.
+You will likely have to check the wing held close to you in a later part of the examination when you reposition them to check their A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration..
 They should be held close to their body, generally symmetrical, and there should be movement in their wings’ joints when they flex.
 A goose’s wings should be checked for cuts, swelling, and other injuries.
 Make sure to check the area underneath their wings for lice and mites.

 A goose’s crop is at the base of their neck before it meets the chest.
 If holding the goose close to your chest up until this point, you will likely have to set the goose onto the ground (while keeping them secure) in order to check their crop.
 Though smaller and more difficult to evaluate than a chicken’s, their crop is the area is where food is stored before entering a goose’s stomach.
 It should feel empty (or impossible to feel at all) before they eat for the day or after digestion, and full after eating, though in general, feeling “nothing” is normal.
 Be careful when checking the crop as it may be filled with water the goose just drank, and you could cause them to regurgitate.
 If the crop is hard this indicates a problem.
 If the goose has bad or sour-smelling breath, this also indicates possible crop issues, such as sour crop, which is a fungal yeast infection that requires treatment.
 If the crop remains full and firm and they haven’t eaten in a while (or overnight), the crop could be impacted (or blocked).
 If you are concerned about a goose’s crop, you should consult a veterinarian.
 It’s important to get to know what a crop feels like both full and empty so you can more easily monitor it for abnormalities.
 Make sure the goose has appropriate grit for healthy digestion!